 About Adenocarcinoma Cancer

 Adenocarcinoma is a form of cancer that occurs in the mucus-secreting glands lining the insides of your organs.
 Over time, cancerous cells develop and result in tumor growth and then spread to other organs.
 Left untreated, the cancer can cause irreparable damage to the organs, causing them to eventually shut down.
-If left untreated, this problem can lead to lung cancer, colorectal cancer, tumors, problems with the lymph nodes, and a number of other serious health risk factors.
+Without proper throat cancer treatment, this problem can lead to lung cancer, colorectal cancer, tumors, problems with the lymph nodes, and a number of other serious health risk factors.

 Cancer can occur in several locations, including: